codieboomboom/CE3004---Mdp-Group-14-Arduino/README.md

 <h2>3.
 Control Theory:</h2>

 <h2>4.
 Tips and Tricks:</h2>
+<p> Rule 1: Don't rely on your prof, their answers will have little contribution on your robot. </p>
+<p> Rule 2: Check all of your robot components.
+Change any components earlier on, protect your components well (all hardware are fragile and prone to low error tolerance) </p>
+<p> Rule 3: Chase your teammates, force them to collaborate.
+Many times your teammate are blur or just slacking, make sure to scare them because you can shoot them down with the peer evaluation. </p>
+<p> Rule 4: Pray hard and try, try, try again. </p>

 <h3>4.1.
 Clearing Checklist</h3>
 <h3>4.2.
 Working towards first Exploration</h3>
 <h3>4.3.
 How to move on</h3>